Durva24/Durva24/README.md

 ## Who's This Girl? 🤔

-Welcome to the digital lair of Durva Dongre, where code meets pop culture and novels collide with blockchain.
+Welcome to the digital lair of Durva Dongre, where code meets pop culture and novels collide with webdevelopment.
 Brace yourself for a journey through the mind of a girl who's equal parts nerd and Taylor Swift enthusiast.
 (Yes, that combination exists.
 No, it's not an oxymoron.)

 ## Tech Stack of Doom ☠️